Vallejo Poet Laureate

 Vallejo Poetry Chapbook: Verses, Voices, & Visions of Vallejo

 I hope to use my time as laureate to lift up the voices of the many other talented Vallejo poets.
 It is my goal to publish a chapbook entitled Verses, Voices, & Visions of Vallejo which will feature poets of all ages who are connected to Vallejo, and to celebrate this wonderful city, her events, her people, and her places.
-Proceeds will be donated to a non-profit and reprint rights will remain with the individual authors, so if you’re a local poet, be thinking about something in Vallejo that you’d like to submit.
+Proceeds will be donated to a non-profit and reprint rights will remain with the individual authors, so if you’re a local poet, please write about something in Vallejo and submit it by following the instructions at this link.

 Please come and share your poetry at the JFK Library on 3rd Mondays from 6:30-8:00 PM for Poetry in Notion, a read around group that began as a project of our inaugural poet laureate Genea Brice.
 Also, if you are an area poet, I have compiled a list of resources for Solano County Poets.

 Someday, perhaps decades from now, colleges in whatever form they take may be offering courses such as “The Work of D.L.
 Lang: An Exploration of Early 21st Century Metaphors.”
 I wonder if she’d be pleased?
 Probably not.
 What professor could understand her work as well as she does? — Richard Bloch

 A special congratulations to OU Film and Media Studies grad DL Lang on being named the 2017-2019 Poet Laureate for Vallejo, Cali.! –University of Oklahoma College of Arts and Sciences

 — OU Arts and Sciences (@OUArtsSciences) July 26, 2017